alcrene/valconfig/README.md

 - A mechanism to define simple lists of configuration options with *zero boilerplate*: just list the parameter names, their types, and optionally their default.
 - *Built-in validation* provided by [Pydantic](https://pydantic-docs.helpmanual.io/).
-- Additional validation for *scientific types*, when used in conjunction with [scitying](https://scityping.readthedocs.io/).
+- Additional validation for *scientific types*, when used in conjunction with [Scitying](https://scityping.readthedocs.io/).
+- The ability to *compose* configuration objects from multiple packages into a single central configuration object – **even when those packages don’t use _ValidatingConfig_**.
+This ensures all packages have access to a single source of truth.
 - An optional mechanism to autogenerate a file for users’ local configuration, with usage instructions embedded in the file.
-- The ability to *compose* configuration objects from multiple packages into a single central configuration object – *even when those packages don’t use* ValidatingConfig.
-This ensures all packages have access to a single source of truth.
+  + This is done by defining a class variable [`__local_config_filename__`](https://validating-config.readthedocs.io/en/latest/Usage.html#config-class-options) and mostly useful for project code.
+For library code it is usually best to keep this undefined.
 - The ability to *extend* the functionality of a config object with all the functionality Python has to offer: read environment variables with `os.getenv`, get command line parameters with `sys.argv`, etc.